rajamuthu2003/rajamuthu2003/README.md

 - 👀 I’m interested in Work Pythhon developer
 - 🌱 I’m currently learning Python Full stack
 - 📫 How to reach me contact email:rm308519@gmail.com
-- ⚡ Bachelor of engineering
+- ⚡ BE.Electronics and Communication Engineering

 <!---
 rajamuthu2003/rajamuthu2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.